peterldowns/peterdowns.com/md/my-startup-experience.md

 for the past two weeks, and I had been worried about getting fired.
 In another, it fucking sucked, because I essentially no longer had a job.
 Out of the ~18 employees, including the founders, 12 were let go that day.

+I called my parents and told them the news, which was a pretty stressful conversation.
+I had been planning on spending the whole year at Hyperink before going to college, so there was now the question of what I was going to do instead.
+I couldn't afford to stay on with the reduced salary, and I didn't want to stay on with the reduced responsibilities.
+I had already told MIT that I was taking the year off, so although it might be possible to go to school that fall, it would take some effort.
+Pride also played a role: I felt like it would be failing to have only managed to make it 3 months before "giving up."
+I've always been the kind of person to see things through to the end.

+After some careful thought, I began looking for another job.